by Douglas Yeo

 How often will you post a new blog entry?

 The short answer is, “When I have something to say.”
 I’m involved in a lot of writing projects.
-I have deadlines from publishers that I need to meet, and spending time with my wife, family and church is the most important things to me.
+I have deadlines from publishers that I need to meet, and spending time with my wife, family and church is the most important thing to me.
 So I will post to this blog when I have time and something I want to share.
-My general goal is to post something at least once a week.
+My general goal is to post something at least once a month.
 Time will tell if I can keep up that schedule, but I am committed to this and am excited about the possibilities of having this new vehicle to communicate ideas to others.

 Photo credits (left to right): Timothy Hutchens, Kazuhiko Shima, Michael Lutch.